Investing

 Private credit investing entails lending money to private companies or individuals in exchange for a fixed rate of return.
 These are considered high-risk loans, as you’re working with those unable to get a traditional bank loan.

-The private credit market is attractive for high-net-worth investors who are holding cash and looking to diversify into alternatives.
-Most investors who opt for private credit over real estate are drawn to shorter-duration loans, which provide better liquidity.
+Best for: High-net-worth investors holding cash and looking to diversify into alternatives.
+Most investors who opt for private credit over real estate are drawn to shorter-duration loans.

-For finding private credit opportunities, you can check out Percent.
-Similar to how sites like CrowdStreet allow people to invest in real estate easily, Percent allows accredited investors to invest in various private credit opportunities.
+How to get started: For finding private credit opportunities, you can check out Percent.
+Similar to how sites like Cadre, Fundrise, and CrowdStreet allow people to easily invest in real estate, Percent allows accredited investors to invest in various private credit opportunities.
+Learn more in our Percent Investing review.

-Farmland is an alternative real estate investment with a long and stable history backing it up.
+Farmland is an alternative real estate investment that has a long and stable history backing it up.
 In fact, farmland in the U.S. has provided investors with an average return of 12.24% over the past 20 years, according to one calculation

 Farmland has a very low correlation with stocks.
 It’s also considered a classic inflation hedge, as real estate and food both tend to rise during inflationary periods.